merzann/love-running/README.md

 ## Credits

 - The structure of the README was taken from the template provided by Code Institute
-- The project was a Walkthrough project with the source code provided after each challenge except for the signup page challenge for which the HTML and CSS had to be written and implemented by me, the student.
+- The project was a Walkthrough project except for the signup page challenge for which the HTML and CSS had to be written and implemented by me, the student.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Homepage was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)